swilliams11/apigee-edgemicro-k8s-demo/edgemicro-k8s-custom-plugin/README.md

 ## Secret.yaml
 If you followed the instructions in "[creating a Kubernetes cluster](https://github.com/apigee-internal/microgateway/tree/master/kubernetes)", then you already created the `mgwsecret` in your K8S cluster.
-The Microgateway will use this secrets object to pull the Apigee organization name, environment, microgateway key & secret, and the Edge Microgateway configuration file.
-The GCP Build will use this `secret.yaml` file to update the existing secret object in the Kubernetes cluster.
+The Microgateway will use this secret object to pull the Apigee organization name, environment, microgateway key & secret, and the Edge Microgateway configuration file when the pod starts the container.
+These values will be available to the Microgateway via environment variables.
+The GCP Build uses this `secret.yaml` file to update the existing secret object in the Kubernetes cluster.

 ## cloudbuild.yaml
 The `cloudbuild.yaml` file contains six steps.
-1. executes `npm install` to install the plugins dependencies
+1. Execute `npm install` to install the plugins dependencies.
-2. build a docker image with the custom plugin code included in the image and updates the image tag
+2. Build a docker image with the custom plugin code included in the image and updates the image tag
-3. pushes the docker image to Google Cloud Containers within your GCP project
+3. Push the docker image to Google Cloud Containers within your GCP project.
-4. updates the secret.yaml file with the updated Micorgateway config file
+4. Update the `secret.yaml` file with the updated Micorgateway config file.
-   * this double base64 encodes the Microgateway config file and includes it in the secret.yaml file
+   * This double base64 encodes the Microgateway config file and includes it in the `secret.yaml` file.
-5. applies the updated secret.yaml file (push the changes to the k8s cluster). **This does not update the existing Microgateway pods.**
+5. Execute `kubectl apply` with the updated `secret.yaml` file `-f` argument; this pushes the changes to the k8s cluster. **This does not update the existing Microgateway pods.**
-6. updates the container image to include the image pushed in step 3.  **This updates the containers to use the new container image.**
+6. Update the deployments container image to include the image pushed in step 3.  **This updates the containers to use the new container image and starts the rolling update.**

 ## Update the microgateway.sh file
-Add the following to the microgateway.sh file.
+Add the following to the `microgateway.sh` file.
 * Apigee org
 * Apigee env
 * Microgateway key
 * Microgateway secret

-**You get the Microgateway Key and Secret after you run the edgemicro configure command.**
+**You get the Microgateway key and secret after you run the [edgemicro configure command](https://docs.apigee.com/api-platform/microgateway/2.5.x/setting-and-configuring-edge-microgateway#Part1).**

 ## Demo